Peyia, Cyprus

 We asked people if there is a lot of crime.
 They answered:

 "Peyia is generally considered a safe and peaceful place to live and visit.
 The crime rate is relatively low compared to other areas.
 Most of the crimes reported are minor ones such as petty theft or minor traffic violations.
 Violent crimes are rare, and the local police force is efficient and responsive.
-However, like any other place, it is always advisable for residents and tourists to take basic safety precautions," commented one expat who made the move to Peyia.
+However, like any other place, it is always advisable for residents and tourists to take basic safety precautions," said one expat who made the move to Peyia.

 About the Author